Yainer Diaz Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

+- The 8.9 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 12th in the league.

-- The Red Sox have the 18th-ranked team ERA across all MLB pitching staffs (4.37).
+- The Red Sox have the 18th-ranked team ERA among all MLB pitching staffs (4.36).

-- Red Sox pitchers combine to give up 167 total home runs at a rate of 1.3 per game (to rank 25th in baseball).
+- Red Sox pitchers combine to surrender 168 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

+- The Red Sox are sending Bello (9-7) out to make his 22nd start of the season as he looks for his 10th victory.
+He is 9-7 with a 3.70 ERA and 100 strikeouts through 119 1/3 innings pitched.

-- In his last time out on Thursday, the left-hander went 4 1/3 innings against the Washington Nationals, allowing two earned runs while surrendering two hits.
+- In his most recent appearance on Friday, the righty tossed six innings against the New York Yankees, allowing one earned run while surrendering six hits.

+- In 21 games this season, the 24-year-old has amassed a 3.70 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .258 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.